-There also is a subcategory called digit recognition apps - the ones where you scan the symbols in real time and let the app recognize it.
+There also is a subcategory called digit recognition apps - the ones where you scan the symbols (including nested symbols) in real time and let the app recognize it.
 The new Google Translate app (although it is not a “pure ar project”) has one potentially handy for translation feature - it can translate any text on the photo you take in real time.
 It already has more than 20 languages that it can easily recognize, and their number is only growing with every forthcoming update.

-All of the mentioned above products were built with various augmented reality sdks and ar frameworks, as each library lets you create a measured number of features but there are a few we have dutifully investigated; and made a brief report on each of them.
+All of the mentioned above products were built with various augmented reality SDKs and ar frameworks, as each library lets you create a measured number of features but there are a few we have dutifully investigated; and made a brief report on each of them.

 Number one - Kudan.
 AR SDK.

 Overview: One of the handiest augmented reality development tools, that works quite fast and allows you to use object-based recognition with posters/ stickers; a plain example of this would happen once you level your device on a poster - there might appear an inbound link, an order confirmation, a payment verification etc.

 Kudan recognizes objects by initializing their coordinates and adding a layer up on top of them, although this SDK doesn’t offer much for face detection - this augmented reality software does not include the physics needed for face transformations.
 Applications like Virtual Mustang for Ford and DHL Formula E Xperience were build with Kudan.
 Another feature Kudan is capable of processing is 2D&3D recognition, with the models created in 3D Max beforehand.